-Certain of our NEOs, per the terms of their respective employment agreements and/or equity award agreements, are eligible for certain benefits and/or payments if there is a change in control and/or a termination of their employment, as described under "Potential Payments Upon Termination or Change in Control" beginning on page 42.
+Certain of our NEOs, per the terms of their respective employment agreements and/or equity award agreements, are eligible for certain benefits and/or payments if there is a change in control and/or a termination of their employment, as described under "Potential Payments Upon Termination or Change in Control" beginning on page 41.

-For 2021 and beyond, the Compensation Committee has agreed, and the Company has since ensured, that all of the Company's equity awards granted to participants (including NEOs) under the 2020 Omnibus Incentive Plan be subject to "double-trigger" vesting following the occurrence of a change in control where such awards are assumed, replaced or continued.
-Prior to 2021, the Company historically granted time-vested RSU and stock option awards to Mr. Sacks and Mr. Schlosberg that provided for "single-trigger" equity vesting (and for all other NEOs, discretion by the Board to provide for "single-trigger" equity vesting), whereby vesting was accelerated solely upon the occurrence of a change in control, whether or not such awards were assumed, replaced or continued.
-The award agreements for each of the 2021 PSUs, 2021 time-vested RSUs and 2021 stock options provided for "double-trigger" vesting provisions for all NEOs, which provide for accelerated vesting upon a qualifying termination of employment following the occurrence of a change in control where such awards are assumed, replaced or continued.
-Upon a change in control where such awards are assumed, replaced or continued, the 2021 PSUs will automatically convert into time-vested RSUs, with vesting occurring on the original vesting date applicable to such PSUs; provided that such converted time-vested RSUs will automatically accelerate upon a subsequent qualifying termination of employment.
-The number of time-vested RSUs that a portion of the 2021 PSUs could convert to depends on the timing of a change in control.
-If a change in control had occurred during calendar year 2021 (i.e., in the first year of the three-year performance period), the number of shares of Common Stock underlying the RSUs to be delivered would have been based on the number of shares of Common Stock deliverable at target performance (as outlined in the applicable award agreement).
-If a change in control occurs during calendar year 2022 or 2023 (i.e., in the second year or third year of the three-year performance period), the number of shares of Common Stock underlying the RSUs to be delivered will be based on the number of shares of Common Stock deliverable at actual performance for the portion of the performance period that ended before the change in control (as outlined in the applicable award agreement).
+Beginning with the Company's 2021 LTI grants and continuing with the 2022 LTI grants, the award agreements for each of the PSUs, time-vested RSUs and stock options provide for "double-trigger" vesting provisions for all NEOs, which accelerates vesting upon a qualifying termination of employment following the occurrence of a change in control where such awards are assumed, replaced or continued, the PSUs will automatically convert into time-vested RSUs, with vesting occurring on the original vesting date applicable to such PSUs; provided that such converted time-vested RSUs will automatically accelerate upon a subsequent qualifying termination of employment.
+The number of time-vested RSUs that a portion of the PSUs could convert to depends on the timing of a change in control.
+If a change in control had occurred during the first year of the three-year performance period, the number of shares of Common Stock underlying the RSUs to be delivered would have been based on the number of shares of Common Stock deliverable at target performance (as outlined in the applicable award agreement).
+If a change in control occurs during the second or third year of the three-year performance period, the number of shares of Common Stock underlying the RSUs to be delivered will be based on the number of shares of Common Stock deliverable at actual performance for the portion of the performance period that ended before the change in control (as outlined in the applicable award agreement).
 Upon a change in control where time-vested RSU and stock option awards are assumed, replaced or continued, each of the time-vested RSU and stock option awards will automatically accelerate upon a subsequent qualifying termination of employment.